gumballs17/SI4402_EAI_KEL-2/README.md

     npm run toko
 ```

- Open New Terminal
- This is where the application UI running
+ Open New Terminal (This is where the application running)
 ```bash
     php artisan serve
 ```